jpnally/football/README.md

 # Football Analysis
-Using the statsbomb data to make a few graphs.
+Using the statsbomb data with Python to make a few graphs.

 ## Premier League 2015/16 season
 ![Plot of progressive passes vs tackles (red: players with high attacking and defensive contribution)](assets/passes_tackles.png)